-Garbh Sanskar - A Guide to Pregnancy Practices
+Garbh Sanskar - A Guide to traditional Indian Pregnancy Practices

 What is Garbh Sanskar?

+Garbh Sanskar is a traditional Indian practice that includes several prenatal techniques to nourish the physical, mental and spiritual growth of the unborn child.
+Based on the philosophy of Ayurveda, this practice is deeply concerned with the thought process, diet, and behaviour of the mother that influence the fetus.
 As the base personality of your little one starts taking shape right in the womb, your state of mind can play a key role in this.
-Moreover, practicing Garbh Sanskar may also help you concentrate on your mental and emotional well-being.
+Moreover, practising Garbh Sanskar may also help you concentrate on your mental and emotional well-being.

-You can start with simple practises like the ones mentioned below:
+You can start with simple practices like the ones mentioned below:

 Find a comfortable spot in your house, relax, and close your eyes – breathe in and breathe out!
 While you perform these breathing exercises, it is important to think positive thoughts while drifting away from the negative ones.
 You can also practise prenatal yoga and pregnancy-safe exercises that are gentle and light.
 Make sure that you get a go-ahead from your ob-gyn on these exercises before practising them.